BettinaSM/enterprise-devsecops-security-pipeline/README.md

     ├── Secret Scan (Gitleaks)
     ├── SAST (Semgrep)
     ├── Vulnerability Scan (Trivy)
-    └── Security Gate (FAIL on high risk)
+    └── Security Gate (FAIL on HIGH/CRITICAL)
 ```

 ---

-## ⚠️ Pipeline Behavior
+## ⚠️ Pipeline Behavior (Important)

 > ⚠️ This pipeline is intentionally designed to FAIL.

-This repository contains intentionally vulnerable code to demonstrate:
+This repository includes intentionally vulnerable code to simulate a **real enterprise security scenario**.

-* Automated vulnerability detection
-* Security enforcement in CI/CD
-* DevSecOps best practices in action

-If **HIGH or CRITICAL vulnerabilities** are detected:
+When HIGH or CRITICAL issues are detected:

-❌ The pipeline fails automatically
+* ❌ Pipeline fails
-✅ Unsafe code is blocked
+* 🔒 Code is blocked

-👉 This simulates a real-world enterprise security gate.
+This demonstrates **security enforcement, not misconfiguration**.

+---

+## 🧠 Technologies

+* GitHub Actions
+* Trivy
+* Gitleaks
+* Semgrep
+* Python
+* Docker

 ---